Mode7Labs/mod/docs/api/overview.md

 ## Next Steps

-Explore the detailed API documentation for each component, or jump straight to the [examples](/guide/examples/simple-synth).
+Explore the detailed API documentation for each component, or check out the [Getting Started Guide](/guide/getting-started) to start building.